replugged-org/plugin-template/README.md

 Building using the script above will automatically install the updated version of the plugin in Replugged.
 You can find the plugin folder directories for your OS [here](https://github.com/replugged-org/replugged#installing-plugins-and-themes).
-If you don't want to install the updated version, set the `NO_INSTALL` environment variable with any
+If you don't want to install the updated version, append the `--no-install` flag:
-value: `NO_INSTALL=true pnpm run build`.
+`pnpm run build --no-install`.

 You can format the code by running `pnpm run lint:fix`.
 The repository includes VSCode settings to automatically format on save.